 Civitae, the set of classes that form the foundation of a Longwood education, is the cornerstone of academic life on campus.
-Built on timeless principles that form citizen leaders, students work creatively and collaboratively to think about the world in a deeper, more complex way.
+Built on timeless principles that form citizen leaders, students work creatively across disciplines to connect ideas and think about the world in a deeper, more complex way.

 General Education with a mission.

-Civitae, Longwood’s unique general education program, prepares students for 21st century careers and democratic engagement by blending creative energy with an intense focus on our mission of creating citizen leaders.
+The world is complex and interconnected.
+Civitae, Longwood’s unique approach to education, prepares students for that world by intentionally reinforcing those connections through multidisciplinary, co-taught classes that blend creative energy with an intense focus on our mission of creating citizen leaders.
 While the approach is new, Civitae is shaped, like Longwood itself — by the history, tradition, and wisdom of ages past.

 Students who complete Civitae have a qualification that transcends a college degree: time-tested skills of communication, critical thinking, and teamwork—skills that are invaluable both in the workplace and in democracy.